Diving in Arinaga

 - Playa del Cabrón and Risco Verde - great places to learn to dive or for relaxed second dives

 Arinaga's diving routes are varied - there are over 12 different dive routes and entry points in the reserve, and enough different routes to be able to dive here for over a week.
-We are one of the few dive centres to take clients to dive sites such as Cal Steps, the Goat Track, Muelle Vieja or the Moon Reef, but our intimate knowledge of the area means we often dive here safely, when some of the main dive entry points are closed by abnormal wind directions.
+We are one of the few dive centres to take clients to dive sites such as Cal Steps, the Goat Track, Muelle Vieja or the Moon Reef, but our intimate knowledge of the area means we always dive here safely, even when some of the main shore dive entry points are closed by abnormal wind directions.

-Our school is the closest dive centre to the El Cabrón Marine Reserve; the experience of diving here for over twenty years; and instructors who live on the shore in the town of Playa de Arinaga, watching and learning every mood of the sea; means that we know the area better than any other diving school in Gran Canaria.
+Our school is the closest PADI dive centre to the El Cabrón Marine Reserve; the experience of diving here for over twenty years; and instructors who live on the coast in the town of Playa de Arinaga, watching and learning every mood of the sea; means that we know the area better than any other diving school in Gran Canaria.
 Every day we can achieve great fun, exceptional safety, yet challenging diving, so make Davy Jones Diving your first choice for diving in the El Cabrón Marine Reserve in Gran Canaria

 The Hole in the Wall